jonico/octocat-harry-potter-mcp-server/README.md

 The MCP Server (`mcpServer.js`) exposes your automated API tools to MCP-compatible clients, such as Claude Desktop or the Postman Desktop Application.

-### A) 🖥️ Run with Postman

-The Postman Desktop Application is the easiest way to run and test MCP servers.

-Step 1: Download the latest Postman Desktop Application from [https://www.postman.com/downloads/](https://www.postman.com/downloads/).

-Step 2: Read out the documentation article [here](https://learning.postman.com/docs/postman-ai-agent-builder/mcp-requests/overview/) for the next steps.

-### B) 👩‍💻 Run with Claude Desktop

-To integrate with Claude Desktop:

 1. Find node path:

 ```sh